quobyte/kubernetes/operator/README.md

 Please have a look at [Volume Access](../using_quobyte_volumes.md) for examples.

 # Rolling Updates
-Note: Rolling updates are currently in Beta.
-The operator supports rolling updates.
-When you change the container version in the client-config.yaml or services-config.yaml, and rolling updates are enabled, the operator will upgrade one node after the other.
+The operator supports rolling updates only for **clients**.
+To trigger rolling update of client, please change the container image of daemonset configured in the client-config.yaml.
+Set `rollingUpdatesEnabled: true` , the operator will upgrade one node after the other.

 Quobyte service containers are updated with careful timing between pod restarts, to always ensure availability of the Quobyte services.